 Lethargic Crab Disease (LCD) caused extensive epizootic mortality of the mangrove land crab Ucides cordatus (Brachyura: Ocypodidae) along the Brazilian coast, mainly in the Northeastern region.
 The disease was named after the symptoms of slow movement of infected crabs.
 Causative agents were suspected to be two black yeast-like fungi of the family Herpotrichiellaceae (ascomycete order Chaetothyriales), judged by infected tissue biopsies from moribund U. cordatus.
-The aim of the present study is to prove that two species are involved in the disease: the recently described black yeast Exophiala cancerae, but also a less virulent, hitherto undescribed fonsecaea-like species, introduced here as the novel species Fonsecaea brasiliensis.
+In the present study, two species were proven to be involved in the disease: the recently described black yeast Exophiala cancerae, and a hitherto undescribed fonsecaea-like species, introduced here as Fonsecaea brasiliense.
 Strains were identified by ITS rDNA sequencing, and species borderlines were established by multilocus sequencing and AFLP analysis.
-Fonsecaea brasiliensis proved to be closely related to the pathogenic species Cladophialophora devriesii which originally was isolated from a systemic infection in a human patient.
-The virulence of F. brasiliensis is lower than that of E. cancerae, as established by artificial inoculation of mangrove crabs.
+The species proved to be closely related to the pathogenic species Cladophialophora devriesii which originally was isolated from systemic infection.
+The virulence of both species was established by artificial inoculation of mangrove crabs.